Conversion Optimization

 Adding this section to the product comparison page could help shoppers refine their choices or become aware of needs they don’t know they have.

-Here are what makes having this section an excellent idea:
+Here's why creating this section is an excellent idea:

 • It could help eCommerce brands improve sales and average order value.